Engineering Webinar Series: All 12 Webinars

 Mitigation of Animal-Caused Outages (June 13)

 Reliability is becoming more important in today’s electronic dependent environment, and animal-caused outages is one area where the utility can improve distribution reliability.
-We will discuss mitigation for outages caused by animals, such as squirrels and birds, and also talk about substation protection.
+You will learn about mitigation for outages caused by animals, such as squirrels and birds, and also talk about substation protection.

 Fire Mitigation for Distribution Lines (July 11)

 To mitigate the risks of wildfires caused by the electric distribution system, many utilities are fire hardening their systems.
-We will discuss the electric distribution system components and line equipment and their potential risk for wildfires.
-We will also review changes in standards for the construction and maintenance of the distribution grid to reduce the risks of wildfires.
+You will discuss the electric distribution system components and line equipment and their potential risk for wildfires.
+You will also review changes in standards for the construction and maintenance of the distribution grid to reduce the risks of wildfires.

 Three-Phase, Pad-Mounted Transformers (Aug.
 8)